 How many times have you been in the awkward position of seeing your favorite buddy mounting another dog, a toy, or even your leg?
 Probably enough!
 Nevertheless, humping is considered normal behaviour in the dog world and is observed both in males and females.

 But what is it that pushes the dog to carry out this act?

-A dog who does not receive the necessary physical exercise, mental alertness and social life, is very likely to feel lonely and dull.
+- Boredom A dog who does not receive the necessary physical exercise, mental alertness and social life, is very likely to feel lonely and dull.
 Many dogs tend to bark, weep, destroy objects when they feel neglected, while others tend to hump to channel their boredom somewhere.
-Also, keep in mind that your favourite friend can be humping in order to make you pay attention to them.
+Also, keep in mind that your favorite friend can be humping in order to make you pay attention to them.

 Whatever the reason why your dog is humping your foot, another animal, object or toy, the best thing to do is to distract them in a positive way, because if it becomes a habit, the chances of being stopped are reduced.
 Yelling at him and punishing him can only cause harm.